Help a loved one push through the pain barrier and go the extra mile with an awesome gift for runners and joggers.

 So I've put together the following list of gift ideas for runners and joggers to help you pick one out for a loved one.

-As these are all things that they'll find really useful, either during or after their runs.
+As these are all things that they'll find really useful both during and after their runs.

 The most obvious place to start is to get them some good running gear to go out in.